All articles

 Best for: photographers doing per-image high-end retouching in Photoshop.

-4. AI Upscaling and Enhancement
+4. AI Upscaling Rescues High-ISO Frames and Enlarges Files for Print

 Upscaling and noise reduction have been quietly transformed by AI.
 RAW files shot at ISO 12800 can now be cleaned up to look like ISO 1600 captures.
 Small JPEGs can be enlarged to large-print sizes without obvious artifacts.